 You always want to add control parameters, especially in a production environment, when you run a query for the first couple of times until you know it is working.
 There is a 100% chance that you will eventually write a query that takes 10 minutes to run.
 It is inevitable.
 I still do it.

-Depending on how your environment is set up, this can just be really annoying and a waste of time, or it could prevent processing on server 56/58 which can affect other users.
+Depending on how your environment is set up, this can just be annoying and a waste of time, or it could prevent processing on server 56/58, which can affect other users.

 If you happen to write a query that takes a very long time, the Query Output window won't show any data and you will see Executing Ad Hoc Query in the bottom left corner of the screen.